 House Bill 289 is referred to House Criminal Justice Subcommittee where the Proposed Committee Substitute passed unanimously.
 The bill was referred to the Senate Budget Committee and the Senate Judiciary Committee last week but was changed and referred this week to House State Affairs and House Judiciary Committee.
 CS/HB 289 was heard this week in House State Affairs.
 The bill was amended with similar language as the Senate bill but still contains a five-year residency requirement.
 The bill is also forty-five pages, and the Senate Bill is seven.
-The bill was taken up in the House Judiciary Committee on March 20 th and amended again and is now CS/CS/CS HB 289.
+The bill was taken up in the House Judiciary Committee on March 20th and amended again and is now CS/CS/CS HB 289.
 The bill is now eighty-one pages.
 The differences between these bills need to be cleared up before final passage as they must be identical.
-CS/CS/CS/SB 289 passed off the House floor this week 112-0.
+CS/CS/CS/B 289 passed off the House floor this week 112-0.
 The bill was in Messages to the Senate and has now been referred to the Senate Fiscal Policy Committee.
-The bill still is in the Senate Fiscal Policy Committee.